 From the cuttings that survive, the tiny plants are grown on and repotted as they get bigger, to be sold to the public or given away in raffle draws at our meetings.

-Here’s a video from April 2020 of our latest crop of cuttings (struck November 2019, see article below), which are currently being cared for by staff from the Vancouver Island University since we don’t have access to the greenhouse during the COVID-19 situation.
+Here’s a video created in April 2020 for us by Christine Quist, Vancouver Island University (VIU), of our propagation results last year in a VIU greenhouse for the 2020 crop of cuttings (struck November 2019, see propagation article below), which were being cared for then by staff from VIU since we didn’t have access to the greenhouse during the 2020 spring COVID-19 situation.

 (Click on the image to go to the video, then click the Play button to view)